OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 The project also a includes the One Identity Safeguard Power BI Report Template (Report Template) to quickstart report creation and visualize your audit data.

+### Data Security

+One Identity Safeguard Power BI Connector uses https protocol to fetch data from SPS meaning that data is encrypted at the network level.
+Apart from this, One Identity does not implement additional data protection on top of Microsoft Power BI's security solutions.
+When using the Power BI Connector, consider applying the security options Microsoft provides for Power BI.

+To help you get started, we would like to draw your attention to the following details:

+- To have local files protected with encryption you will need to apply appropriately configured sensitivity labels.
+- When using Power BI connector with Power BI Desktop or Power BI Mobile, ensure cache files are also protected appropriately or data caching is turned off.
+- When using Power BI Service check if key management solution in use is sufficient for your needs.

+For further information, please refer to the Microsoft documentation on the topic.

 ## Installation and usage

 To use the connector,